Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 Pull quantity and/or Pull value as measurement of usage:

-• Over the same 60-day period, there was a quantity of 40 used.
+- Over the same 60-day period, 40 units were used.
 The Average Inventory On Hand was 50.
-The annual Inventory Turns calculation for this item is: 40/50/6 resulting in an ITR of 0.13.
-This ratio is still abysmal; plus the ratio does not provide guidance on how to increase Turns.
+The annual Inventory Turns calculation for this item is: 40/50/6, resulting in an ITR of 0.13.
+This ratio remains abysmal, and it does not provide guidance on how to increase Turns.

 How to Improve Stock Turnover